jamiepla1/TenantVMQuotaViewer/README.md

-# Tenant VM Quota Finder
+# Jamies Modified Tenant VM Quota Finder 😊

 A PowerShell script to retrieve virtual machine vCPU quota consumption across all subscriptions in an Azure tenant, with an interactive HTML report.